homeserversltd/updates/README.md

 ## Architecture

-The update system follows a Git-based approach:
+The update system follows a two-phase Git-based approach:

+### Phase 1: Schema Updates (Infrastructure Maintenance)
 1. **Git Repository Sync**: Clone/pull from a GitHub repository containing the latest module definitions
 2. **Schema Version Comparison**: Compare `schema_version` in each module's `index.json` (local vs repository)
 3. **Atomic Module Updates**: Completely replace local module directories when repository has newer schema version
-4. **Module Execution**: Run each module's update scripts which handle their own configuration changes
-5. **Global Index Tracking**: Maintain a global index tracking current versions of all modules
-6. **Self-Updating Orchestrator**: The system can update its own orchestrator code when repository contains newer versions
+4. **Self-Updating Orchestrator**: The system can update its own orchestrator code when repository contains newer versions

+### Phase 2: Module Execution (Service Management)
+5. **Enabled Module Detection**: Identify all modules marked as enabled in their `index.json`
+6. **Universal Module Execution**: Run ALL enabled modules (regardless of whether they were schema-updated)
+7. **Service Configuration**: Each module handles its own configuration changes, service restarts, and validation
+8. **Global Index Tracking**: Maintain a global index tracking current versions of all modules

+This two-phase approach ensures that:
+- **Infrastructure stays current** through schema-based updates when code changes
+- **All services remain properly configured** through universal execution of enabled modules
-Each module is self-contained and version-independent, enabling safe atomic updates with automatic rollback on failure.
+- **Each module is self-contained** and version-independent, enabling safe atomic updates with automatic rollback on failure

 ## Key Features